ioccc-src/winner/faq.md

 NOTE: Please see our [IOCCC markdown guide](markdown.html) for **important information** on using markdown in the IOCCC.

 NOTE: It is *NOT* necessary to install the tools to use them as you can run the tools from the top of the _mkiocccentry repo_ directory just fine.
+However, installing it will make it easier for you as you can run it from your submission's directory.

-If `mkiocccentry` tool indicates that there is a problem with your entry, especially if it identifies a [rule 2](next/rules.html#2) related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.
+If the `mkiocccentry` tool indicates that there is a problem with your entry, especially if it identifies a [Rule 2](next/rules.html#rule2) related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.